elmahico7/Python-Flask-App/README.md

 pip install flask-login
 pip install Pillow
 and finally run the run.py file
-Create a new user or use an existing profile (email: user@user.com, password: 123 )
+(When use CMD, make sure that you are on the right directory) Create a new user or use an existing profile (email: user@user.com, password: 123 )